Implementing a GJK Intersection Query

 Anyway, let's think about this.

-We've got our incoming simplex, which is a triangle, with its vertices stored in \(b\), \(c\), and \(d\).
+We've got our incoming simplex, which is a triangle, with its vertices \(B\), \(C\), and \(D\) (note again how at each step we shift the old vertices so that the new one is always \(A\)).
 Each of its edges has been tested during its construction, and we know that the origin is not in any edge's Voronoi region.
-That leaves us with an infinitely long triangular prism (aligned with the triangle's face normal - remember, those diagrams above were edge-on views of 3D configurations) in which the origin may be found.
+That leaves us with an infinitely long triangular prism (aligned with the triangle's face normal - again, those diagrams above were edge-on views of 3D configurations) in which the origin may be found.

 But is it even infinitely long?
 Well, no. We were careful to store our triangle such that it was wound with respect to which side the origin falls on - the origin isn't "below" the triangle, so half of our infinitely tall prism is gone - cut off by the plane the base triangle sits in.
-Further, we have our new point a, which is "above" not only the triangle but also the origin (by the dot product in the outer loop - this is the same as how we got our green region in the previous case).
+Further, we have our new point \(A\), which is "above" not only the triangle but also the origin (by the dot product in the outer loop).
 This leaves us a proper triangular prism.

 That leaves us with the following cases that we have to handle: three new edges, three new faces, and the volume within the tetrahedron.